tcltk/tcl/doc/markdown/Thread.md

 Tcl provides **Tcl_CreateThread** for creating threads.
 The caller can determine the size of the stack given to the new thread and modify the behavior through the supplied *flags*.
 The value **TCL_THREAD_STACK_DEFAULT** for the *stackSize* indicates that the default size as specified by the operating system is to be used for the new thread.
 As for the flags, currently only the values **TCL_THREAD_NOFLAGS** and **TCL_THREAD_JOINABLE** are defined.
 The first of them invokes the default behavior with no special settings.
 Using the second value marks the new thread as *joinable*.
 This means that another thread can wait for the such marked thread to exit and join it.

 Restrictions: On some UNIX systems the pthread-library does not contain the functionality to specify the stack size of a thread.
 The specified value for the stack size is ignored on these systems.
-Windows currently does not support joinable threads.
-This flag value is therefore ignored on this platform.

 Tcl provides the **Tcl_ExitThread** and **Tcl_FinalizeThread** functions for terminating threads and invoking optional per-thread exit handlers.
 See the **Tcl_Exit** page for more information on these procedures.